The complete guide to IAB GDPR Framework and iubenda’s Consent Management Platform

-Now when your users click on the “Learn more and customize” button in your cookie banner in order to manage their preferences, they will see the following options:
+Now when your users click on the “Learn more and customize” button (or the “advertising preferences panel” link) in your cookie banner in order to manage their preferences, they will see the following options:

 Note: when the user indicates that they would like to manage preferences by opening the preference window, all cookies are “turned off” by default as a positive affirmative/ “Opt-in” action is legally required for valid consent.